grafana/grafana/docs/sources/setup-grafana/configure-grafana/proxy.md

 ## Known limitations

-- Only one socks5 proxy can be configured per Grafana instance
+- You can configure only one socks5 proxy per Grafana instance
 - All built-in core data sources are compatible, but not all external data sources are.
 For a list of supported data sources, refer to [private data source connect]({{< ref "/docs/grafana-cloud/data-configuration/configure-private-datasource-connect/#known-limitations" >}}).

 ## Configure Grafana to use the proxy